-When one thinks of the State of Nagaland in North East India, what comes to mind are vivid images of the Hornbill festival.
-For the uninitiated traveler, Nagaland may signify a minimally clad warrior-like population that is dangerous to interact with.
+When one thinks of the state of Nagaland in North East India, what comes to mind are vivid images of the Hornbill festival.
+For the uninitiated traveler, the state may signify a minimally clad warrior-like population that is dangerous to interact with.
 Maybe it represents Naga king chilies and shawls that are so widely seen.

-These stereotypes are best broken with travel.
-I traveled to Nagaland in the first week of December last year to explore Nagaland and to witness its very popular Hornbill Festival.
+Stereotypes are best broken with travel.
+I traveled to Nagaland in the first week of December last year to explore the state and to witness its very popular Hornbill festival.
 I had heard and read about the festival, it was time to explore it.

 An introduction to the Tribes and Culture of Nagaland

-Aptly titled the festival of festivals, the Hornbill Festival runs from the 1st December, that also happens to be Nagaland Formation Day, for upto a week or ten days.
-Organized by the Government of Nagaland it is named after the exotic and endemic bird – Hornbill.
+Aptly titled the festival of festivals, the Hornbill festival runs from the 1st December, which also happens to be Nagaland Formation Day, for up to a week or ten days.
+Organized by the State Government, it is named after the exotic and endemic bird – Hornbill.
 This bird is the subject of folklore in this region.

-Hornbill Festival began in 2000 CE with a desire to promote the 16 indigenous tribes of Nagaland, their culture and products to the rest of the World.
-Rather than promoting different regions of this hilly State, the festival brings all of them together on a single platform and let the world interact with them.
-Immensely successful, now the festival is known all over the World.
+Hornbill festival began in 2000 CE with an intention to promote the 16 indigenous tribes of Nagaland, their culture, and products to the rest of the World.
+Rather than promoting different regions of this hilly state, the festival brings all of them together on a single platform and let the world interact with them.
+Immensely successful, the festival is now known all over the World.

 The 16 tribes of Nagaland are: